AlessioGr/NotQuests/README.md

 I created it for my own server, mc.notnot.pro and planned to keep it private.
 However, I don't have enough time to maintain it myself, so I just made it public.

-You have to build this yourself and change the MySQL Database details (required) in Datamanager - it's hard-coded at the moment.
-Don't worry, there's not NMS.
-Opening the pom.xml file in your IDE should be enough.
+You can find the releases here: https://github.com/AlessioGr/NotQuests/releases.
+A MySQL database connection is required and needs to be specified in the general.yml in order for the plugin to work.

 **Images**